Create and configure a package

 |---|---|

-| Package name | What guests see on the reservation page.
+| Package Name | What guests see on the reservation page.
 Be specific — "Bowling Reservation" beats "Reservation." |

-| Package prefix | A short identifier (2–4 letters) that prepends every reservation number for this package.
+| Package Prefix | A short identifier (2–4 letters) that prepends every reservation number for this package.
 Use something recognizable — BWL for Bowling, PRT for Party.
 Helps your staff sort reservations at a glance. |

-| Pricing method | How the package is priced — per lane per hour, per person, flat rate.
+| Pricing Method | How the package is priced.
 The method changes which fields appear on the schedule and the booking page. |

 | Priority | Controls where this package appears relative to others on the reservation page.
 Higher numbers show first. |

-| Short description | One sentence shown on the package card.
+| Short Description | One sentence shown on the package card.
 Aim for what's included plus a hook. |

-| Long description | Full details guests see after clicking into the package.
+| Long Description | Full details guests see after clicking into the package.
 Include what's included, fine print, restrictions. |

 Package Settings